WeirdMidas/SkySceneAddon/README.md

 - [Cached and Phantom Process](https://github.com/agnostic-apollo/Android-Docs/blob/master/en/docs/apps/processes/phantom-cached-and-empty-processes.md).
 - [Per-Process Reclaim based on LMK driver](https://github.com/darkhz/prlmk/tree/README).
 - [Studies on lmkd from the official Google page](https://source.android.com/docs/core/perf/lmkd?hl=pt-br).
+- Some studies, especially on the I/O blocks and also the UFS/EMMC storage difference with HDD storage.
+In addition to studying ways to adapt CFQ and BFQ schedulers to flash storage.
 - LMKD optimization are based on AxionOS Custom Rom.
 Only that with customization and improvements in the optimization they apply by respecting the use of memory in various situations.
 - Some descriptions of what Pixel device users have experienced.
+- Some reports and flags from AOSP master.
+Core optimizations are almost always based on AOSP itself, prioritizing modernization and efficiency above all else.
 - Tests and more tests with different configurations and in the same tests (multitasking, games, etc.), I spent hours of my days on this.

+### Optimization recommendations based on manufacturer solutions (such as OnePlus, Samsung, Google, etc.)

+#### For low-memory devices:
+- If you have little RAM and want better multitasking, instead of using the AOSP amount, use the amount used by OnePlus devices:
+- 2GB RAM = 1.2GB ZRAM
+- 4GB RAM = 2.5GB ZRAM
+- These values ​​allow a slightly larger margin for these memory amounts, allowing up to 13% more data to be stored in ZRAM compared to the AOSP value.
+This is achieved using the lz4 compression algorithm, which is used by OnePlus due to its high compression and decompression speeds.
+- For those who want to store as much data as possible in memory, use Aosp or Oneplus ZRAM values, but use the zstd compression algorithm.
+With zstd, you trade off higher CPU usage and slower compression and decompression speeds, with the amount of compressed data double or even triple compared to lz4, depending on the processor's power.
+- Use smart writeback as used on Samsung devices, but use writeback values ​​as low as 2GB to 6GB.
+Above these values, you may have useless "extra space."

+#### For high-perf devices:

+- The same tips (less ZRAM size) for lowmem devices apply to high-perf devices.
+The difference with smart writeback is that a larger spacing between writes/frees is recommended to capture as much idle data as possible and store it.
+Recommended between 120 seconds (the system's basic reclaim time, synchronizing the two) or every 10 minutes.
+The longer the time, the less impact on power consumption and the greater the capacity to group idle data to send to storage, which can free up significant ZRAM depending on the situation.
+- If you're a "Google-like" user, set the writeback to be applied every hour, which is Google's recommended standard.

+#### General

+- Due to the way SkyScene was previously built, your device may experience cache overflow more quickly when installing or updating SkyScene repeatedly.
+This has been partially fixed in more recent versions, but these annoying situations still occur.
+To completely fix this, the only and main recommendation is to format the device.
+This way, SkyScene can extract the maximum memory management from your device without cache penalties.

 ### 使用解答